ongyiumark/kalamanC/README.md

 ```

 That's about **4 times slower than python**, which is actually pretty decent.
 My first attempt was over 100 times slower.
-This obviously doesn't give us a full picture of the speed of the language, but it can give a rough estimate.
-I'm to lazy to do other tests.

 <a name=code_example></a>
 # Code Example